ceilptr/infisical-rs/README.md

 - serde/serde-json
 - secrecy (to ensure on-drop data/struct invalidation and generally limit access to sensitive client data)

-future planned crate features include:
+tentatively planned crate features include:
 - \[logging\] : (and the ability to control the verboseness and chirpiness of it)
 - \[blocking\] : forcing the lib to use request::Blocking::client instead of the default unblocking client